Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-06.md

 # FEW 2.1 - Assignment 6 - Bundling

----

-Add testing
-Add CI

--

-Move this to lesson 7

----

 ## Description

 The goal of this assignment is to bundle your libraries so they are usable in the browser, Node, and React.